How many rappers must be affected before something is done?

 XXXTentacion, Nipsey Hussle, and now, tragically, Pop Smoke.
 What do these three names have in common?
 Aside from the fact that they were rappers, in the past three years they tragically fell victim to gun violence fueled by envy and hatred at the hands of fellow African Americans.
 Despite this, rappers still continue to glorify living a life full of violence, self-medication, and gang culture, as well as idolizing riches.
 The lingering question now is: how many people must be killed before other artists start to realize the negative effect their music has?

-The saddest thing about these situations is that the Hip Hop community is not new to this.
-As i mentioned earlier, both X and Nipsey died just two years before Pop Smoke did, and both left a major impact.
+The saddest thing about Pop Smoke’s surprising yet tragic death is that the Hip Hop community is not new to situations like this.
+As i mentioned earlier, both X and Nipsey died just two consecutive years before Pop Smoke did, and both left a major impact.
 Despite X’s incredibly controversial past, it’s hard to deny that he was on his way to becoming a much better person.
 Along with being a strong mental health advocate, X also gave back to his community in a number of ways, with the most notable one being the Helping Hand challenge he created just a few months before his death.

 Similar to X, Nipsey also wanted to see his community thrive and prosper.
 From planning to meet with local law enforcement to address gun violence to planning to launch STEM programs for underrepresented minorities, it’s hard to overlook the incredible achievements Nipsey would have been achieving had his life not been cut short.
 And although Pop Smoke didn’t have as many achievements, he is still an example of a life that was lost far too soon due to envy and greed.

 So was hip hop the reason why they were killed?
 Of course not.
-But one could argue that Hip Hop played a role in not only their deaths, but the deaths of millions of other innocent black men and women who have been murdered for similar reasons.
+But one could argue that Hip Hop played a role in not only their deaths, but the deaths, and imprisonment, of other black men and women who have been murdered for similar reasons.
 From jewelry to money, it’s no secret that rappers love to flaunt their wealth.
-The wealth of rappers is much different from the environment in which they grew up, and this leap of socioeconomic class is rare in Black Communities.
-Wearing such eye-catching jewelry help establish their wealthy status and tell the world that “I made it.”
+The wealth of rappers is usually very different from the environment in which they grew up in.
+As a result, this sudden class-switch is rare in Black Communities.
+Wearing diamond-encrusted chains or watches help establish their wealthy status while simultaneously letting the world that they “made it.”

 Despite this, rappers still continue to flaunt their riches, glorify their drug use, and display a hostile-persona.
 But why?
-With the deaths of the aforementioned rappers (though not all were the victims of murderous greed), people, especially rappers, must realize that rapping about the idolization of wealth only leads to more destruction within not only the rap community, but the black one as well.
-Though homicides via guns is not an uncommon trend in the rap community, it seems as if it’s more prevalent than ever.
-So as rappers dying before the age of 30 starts to become the norm, it’s not difficult to reach the conclusion that a change is needed now more than ever.
+With the deaths of the aforementioned rappers, people, especially rappers, must realize that rapping about the idolization of wealth only leads to more destruction within not only the rap community, but the black one as well.
+Though homicides via guns is not an uncommon trend in the rap community, it seems as if it is more prevalent now than ever.
+So as rappers dying before the age of 30 starts to become the norm, it is not difficult to reach the conclusion that a change is needed now more than ever.